This self-paced distance learning course is designed particularly for those who:

 More specifically, they are able to do the following:

-This is a distance learning course that can be taken at any time during the year and at the students own pace.
+This is a distance learning course that can be taken at any time during the year and at the student's own pace, subject to the tutor's availability.
 Please complete the short course application form to apply.

 £250 payable in full before starting the course